julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Oh sure, I’ve seen that.
 It’s in the program.
 I think it’s on the website too?
 Basically all the marketing.
 We’ve all seen it.

 **Mia:**
 What?!
 Wait, really?
 You’ve all seen it?

-**Josie:**
-Sure.
-Yeah, I even wrote a song about it.

-**Mia:**
-Can I see that?
 Yeah, there she is, just naked.

-*[Josie sings a song for truth]*

-Erin thinks this painting looks like me.
+Erin thinks she looks like me.
 That’s funny, right?
 Erin’s my partner.
 One of my partners. *The naked truth*, I guess.
 That’s a phrase.
 Oh, shit!
 That’s private!
 You don’t need to see me like that.
 Gross.
 It’s not that kind of a show.

 **Josie:**
 Maybe Erin just thinks you’re angry all the time?

 **Mia:**
 Yeah, maybe.
 Aaarrrrrr.
 I need a whip, though.
-Oh, put that in the notes.
 Who’s doing props?
 We should find someone for that.
 Oh, also *nudity*.
 Add that to the program.

-## Episode: Killed by Liars & Actors
+### [Mia - Killed by Liars & Actors]

-**Mia:**
-My ex-wife used to claim that all theater is pornography.
+My ex used to say that all theater is pornography.
 And not in a good way, she was not getting off to it!
-I mean, I think she liked theater ok, when I wasn’t doing it?
-But then, you know, when I was at rehearsal late, with *other women*?
-Doing *god knows what*… *[repeat gestures from earlier?]*

-You just can’t trust actors.
 Maybe that was a bad sign, actually?
 Since I was running a theater company at the time?
-When that fell apart I had a real crisis, you know?
+When that fell apart I had a real crisis, you know.
 Who am I, if I don’t do theater anymore?
-A writer, maybe?
-A web developer? *Multimedia artist* just sounds pretentious.
+Just a writer, I guess?
+A web developer?
+Yikes. *Multimedia artist* just sounds pretentious.

-Oh, that same guy, the painter, he has another one where Truth is dead at the bottom of her well — I don’t know if it’s supposed to be before or after — but the title is like: *Truth lies in a well, having been killed by liars and actors!* Plato has a whole thing about that, too.
-How you can’t trust actors, because they really are *trained to li*e, just all the time.
+I mean, I think she liked theater fine, when I wasn’t doing it?
+But then I’d be at rehearsal, with other women… Actors… Plato has a whole thing about how you can’t trust actors, because they really are *trained to lie*, just all the time.
 Not me, though.
 I’m not an actor.
 I’m… just Miriam, but on a stage.

-A writer, maybe?
-Poet?
-Sometimes…
+Oh, that same guy, the painter, he has another one where Truth is dead at the bottom of her well — I don’t know if it’s supposed to be before or after — but the title is like: *Truth lies in a well, having been killed by liars and actors!*

-Plato *was* a poet, before he became *obsessed* with *Pure Reason.* And then he just… burned all his old poems — all his notebooks from high-school, his emo phase — and became a philosopher instead.
+Plato was a poet, before he became *obsessed* with *Pure Reason.* And then he just… burned all his old poems — all his notebooks from high-school, his emo phase — and became a philosopher instead.
 He starts teaching, and writes this book — *The Republic* — which is supposed to be a utopia, but it sounds miserable.
 First off, philosophers are in charge, which is lucky for Plato I guess.
 But then the rest of us… are either soldiers or farmers, basically.

 And I think it’s generational?
 A caste system?
 Like I grew up on a farm, so I guess that’s where I *belong*?
 I also grew up Mennonite — a pacifist — so, I’m not gonna be a soldier.

-Oh, you’re probably thinking of the Amish, or like old-order Mennonites?
+You’re probably thinking of the Amish, or like old-order Mennonites?
 Head coverings and whatever?
 Buggies?
 It wasn’t like that.
-It was pretty normal, I guess, just with four part harmony before every meals.
+It was pretty normal, I guess, just with four part harmony before every meal.

-They started together — the Amish and Mennonites — back in 1520-whatever.
+They started together — the Amish and Mennonites.
 But then the church just split every couple years.
-Right from the start they were fighting over stupid shit like; should there be buttons on clothes, or rubber on tires?
-Is it ok to grow a mustache?
-They even split over the right way to shun people!
-Excommunication.
-Do you actually have to stop talking to someone, or can you just make them sit at a different table?
-The bad table.
-The whole church split over that.
-You you can’t kick us out, we kicked *you* out!

-I guess that’s what happens with purity movements, no one can agree what *perfection* looks like, so they splinter off into different fragments of church, different sects.
+Right from the start they were fighting over who’s in and who’s out.
+The church is the body of Christ — or maybe the bride — either way it has to remain perfect!
+And, you know… I guess that’s what happens with purity movements, no one can agree what *perfection* looks like, so they splinter off into these different fragments of church, different sects.

-## Chorus: Sects with Goats
+## Chorus: Sects with Goats / Sappho’s Country Girl

 **Josie:**
 Different Sex?